warting/In-App-Update-Compose/README.md

 ### Using Material UI Implementation

-The simplest way is to use the Material UI implementation with `MaterialRequireLatestVersion`:
+The simplest way is to use the Material UI implementation with `MaterialRequireLatestVersion`.
+This component provides a complete Material Design UI for handling all update states:

 ```kotlin
 @Composable